ansible-middleware/ansible-middleware-workshop/instructions/6-configuring-jboss-eap.md

 This confirms the postgresql driver is installed; now exit the JBoss cli, logout from the node and go back to the ansible directory.

+## Testing the JBCS integration

+We should be able to access the JBoss EAP landing pages from the frontend url.
+From your browser navigate to the frontend url listed in your workshop email.

-Next [Step 6](./6-deploying-applications.md) will deploy the application.
+Next [Step 7](./7-deploying-applications.md) will deploy the application.